BestTimesToVisit.com Logo

 packing

 Pack light, breathable clothing suitable for warm weather.
-Bring reef-safe sunscreen to protect the coral reefs and your skin.
-A light rain jacket or poncho is useful for occasional showers, especially during the rainy season.
+Bring a light rain jacket or poncho, as occasional showers can occur, especially during the rainy season.
+Sunscreen, a hat, and sunglasses are essential, as the sun is strong.

 Weather Details